volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `vpc_list` - (Optional) List of VPC attachments to transit gateway.
 See [Vpc Attachments Vpc List ](#vpc-attachments-vpc-list) below for details.

+### Admin Password Blindfold Secret Info Internal

+Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

+`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

+`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

+`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 ### Asn Choice Auto Asn

 Automatically set ASN.